mzusin/mz-math/README.md

 const result: Vector3|null = equationSystem3(equation1, equation2, equation3); // [1, -2, -1] i.e. x=1, y=-2, z=-1
 ```

-**System of equations of any degree**
+**System of N linear equations**

-Using the **equationSystemN** function, you can solve a system of equations of any degree.
+Using the **equationSystemN** function, you can solve a system of N linear equations.
 It receives a matrix of equation parameters, and an optional **decimalPlaces** parameter.

 If the system of equations has no solution, then **null** is returned.